earthly/earthly/docs/guides/basics.md

 ## Reduce repetition

 In some cases, the dependencies might be used in more than one build target.
+For this usecase, we might want to separate dependency downloading into a separate target.
 In addition, it is often useful to break out long builds into smaller, easier to understand chunks.
-For this reason, let's consider breaking out the step of downloading the dependencies into a separate build target, called `deps`.
+For this reason, let's consider breaking this out into a separate build target, called `deps`.
 We can then inherit from `deps` by using the command `FROM +deps`.

 {% method %}
 {% sample lang="Go" %}